hellerve/lang-server/README.md

 For a more or less complex example leveraging a few more possibilities, see the [example JSON server](https://github.com/hellerve/lang-server/blob/master/examples/serve-json/serve-json.zp) or the [badge generator](https://github.com/hellerve/lang-server/blob/master/examples/badges/badges.zp).

+## Known bugs

+The following bugs are known:
+* Sending a header that includes  `: ` (colon-space) anywhere that's not the key-value delimiter will crash the server (yay!).

 <hr/>
 Have fun!